 5 Simple Steps to Emotional Health

-#3 Now for the third step: ask yourself where the emotion is coming from.
-(This is a meditation technique called “reflecting:” you ask yourself a question, allowing your mind to answer without conscious effort, without pushing.
-You may surprise yourself with how you answer!)
+Now for the third step: ask yourself where the emotion is coming from.
+This is a meditation technique called “reflecting.”
+You ask yourself a question, allowing your mind to answer without conscious effort, without pushing.
+You may surprise yourself with how you answer!

-#4 The fourth step is crucial: validate what you’re feeling.
-Emotions don’t get resolved until they’re taken seriously, so this is your chance to tell yourself things like: “It makes sense that I feel this way;” “My feelings are legitimate;” “It’s ok that I’m feeling this right now;” “I can feel this and still be ok,” “It’s okay to cry.”
+The fourth step is crucial: validate what you’re feeling.
+Emotions don’t get resolved until they’re taken seriously.
+This is your chance to tell yourself things like: “It makes sense that I feel this way;” “My feelings are legitimate;” “It’s ok that I’m feeling this right now;” “I can feel this and still be ok,” or “It’s okay to cry.”

 In this step, self-compassion starts to peel back the layers of resistance we have toward a certain feeling, giving ourselves permission to own our experiences rather than smothering them or shaming ourselves.
-And here’s the twist: even as we make room for the emotion, we start to feel calmer.
+Here’s the twist: even as we make room for the emotion, we start to feel calmer.

-Finally, we turn our attention to the need indicated by the emotion, and try to find a way of meeting it.
+Once we validate our emotion, we turn our attention to the need indicated by the emotion, and we can try to find a way of meeting it.
 So if you’re feeling guilty, you might need to make an apology.
 If you’re feeling angry or hurt, you might need to protect yourself.
 If you’re feeling lonely, you might need to try connecting with someone.
 And if you’re feeling sad, you might just need to cry.

-This step can be tricky, because sometimes the thing we feel we need is impossible (for instance, if you’re grieving the passing of a loved one, you might truly feel that you need them back; or if you’re deeply ashamed of something you said to your partner, you might feel you need a time machine to go back and change your behavior).
+This step can be tricky because sometimes the thing that we feel we need is impossible.
+For instance, if you’re grieving the passing of a loved one, you might truly feel that you need them back; or if you’re deeply ashamed of something you said to your partner, you might feel you need a time machine to go back and change your behavior.

 It can also be hard because sometimes emotions urge us to try unhelpful things to make ourselves feel better, like punching someone who’s made us angry.
-It can be tempting to think that resolving the external event is the same thing as resolving the emotion, but that’s problematic too: it’s often beyond our capacity to “fix” whatever has happened to make us feel this way, and in any case, emotional needs often transcend their impetus (they’re often bigger or deeper than a single event).
+It can be tempting to think that resolving the external event is the same thing as resolving the emotion, but that’s problematic too: it’s often beyond our capacity to “fix” whatever has happened to make us feel this way, and in any case, emotional needs often transcend their impetus.
+(In other words, they’re often bigger or deeper than a single event).

-As I write this, the world is struggling, and each of us are working as hard as we can to hold ourselves together, weathering circumstances we could not predict and cannot resolve.
+As I write this, the world is struggling.
+Each of us are working as hard as we can to hold ourselves together, weathering circumstances we could not predict and cannot resolve.
 Our shared predicament makes it more important now than ever to know what to do with our feelings.
-In crisis time, we need something better than defenses and avoidance—we need to bring curiosity and compassion to our own emotions, and to the emotions of others.
+In crisis time, we need something better than defenses and avoidance — we need to bring curiosity and compassion to our own emotions, and to the emotions of others.